mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 Machines grow more cores every year.
 My cheap laptop has four cores and a heavy workstation rivals a decent cluster without the hardware hassle.
-When I bring this up in conversation people often ask about *the GIL* and whether or not this poses a problem to the PyData ecosystem.
+When I bring this up in conversation people often ask about *the GIL* and whether or not this poses a problem to the PyData ecosystem and shared-memory parallelism.

 Q: *Given the growth of shared-memory parallelism, should the PyData ecosystem
     be concerned about the GIL?*

 A: *No, we should be very excited about this growth.
-We're really well poised
+We're well poised to
-    to exploit it*
+    exploit it.*

-For those who aren't familiar the Global Interpreter Lock (GIL) stops threads from manipulating Python objects in parallel in CPython.
+For those who aren't familiar, the Global Interpreter Lock (GIL) is a CPython feature/bug that stops threads from manipulating Python objects in parallel.
 This cripples Pure Python shared-memory parallelism.
-This sounds like a big deal but it doesn't really affect the PyData stack (NumPy/Pandas/SciKit *)

-Many PyData projects don't spend much time in Python code.
+This sounds like a big deal but it doesn't really affect the PyData stack (NumPy/Pandas/SciKits).
+Most PyData projects don't spend much time in Python code.
 They spend 99% of their time in C/Fortran/Cython code.
-This code can release the GIL.

-The following projects release the GIL at various stages:
+This code can often release the GIL.
+The following projects release the GIL at various
+stages:

 *  NumPy
 *  SciPy
 *  Numba in `nopython` mode
 *  SciKit Learn
+*  Anything that mostly uses the above projects
 *  *if you add more in the comments then I will post them here*

-Additionally any project that depends on these gains the same benefit.

-Our software stack has roots in scientific computing which historically has an amazing relationship with using all-of-the-hardware.
+Our software stack has roots in scientific computing which has an amazing relationship with using all-of-the-hardware.
 I would like to see the development community lean in to the use of shared-memory parallelism.
 This feels like a large low-hanging fruit.